Teeth whitening strips (Crest Whitestrips®)

-Teeth whitening strips typically make a good (first) choice.
+Teeth whitening strips typically make a good initial choice.

 The above findings suggest that most people who use whitening strips should expect to see at least some level of results.
 And for a very large percentage of these people, this level may be quite satisfactory.

-If you need better results, talk to your dentist.
+If you need better results, discuss matters with your dentist.

-Of course, there's no way to know precisely how effective any type of bleaching system will be for any one individual.
-There are simply too many variables involved (including type of tooth staining and user compliance with directions).
-There are also some inherent disadvantages associated with using whitening strips, although they are relatively minor.
+There's no way to know precisely how effective any type of bleaching system will be for any one individual.
+There are simply too many variables involved including: Type of tooth staining, user compliance with directions, etc...

-All this being said, if after trying a whitening-strips approach you feel that you haven't achieved the success that you are seeking, you can re-discuss matters with your dentist.
-In light of your recent bleaching experiences, they may suggest that an at-home tray or in-office whitening approach might provide a more effective alternative.
+If after trying a whitening-strips approach you feel that you haven't achieved the success that you are seeking, discuss matters with your dentist.
+In light of your recent bleaching experience:

 - They might suggest that a tray-based system should be used.
 This is the next logical, and frequently more effective, approach if you still want to use an at-home method.